SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

       }

-Note how the generic version of ``Stack`` is essentially the same as the non-generic version, but with a type parameter called ``Element`` instead of an actual type of ``Int``.
+Note how the generic version of ``Stack`` is essentially the same as the nongeneric version, but with a type parameter called ``Element`` instead of an actual type of ``Int``.
 This type parameter is written within a pair of angle brackets (``<Element>``)